jonasthewolf/gsn2x/doc/src/adv_layout.md

 In such cases, please use the mechanisms described above to support the algorithm in ranking the elements more sensibly.

+Moreover, gsn2x also outputs a hint on the list of elements that might cause the problem.

 If you have trouble doing so, please feel free to create an issue or start a discussion on the GitHub site.
 The issue template on GitHub shows you how to remove intellectual property